MikroElektronika/mikrosdk_click_v2/clicks/accel16/README.md

 ## Example Description

-> This showcases ability of the click board to read x, y, and z axes data in different resolution, read IC temperature and also have additional functionality to read ADC data.
+> This showcases ability of the Click board to read x, y, and z axes data in different resolution, read IC temperature and also have additional functionality to read ADC data.
 Device also has ability to store data